dotnet/runtimelab/experiment_status.md

+# Status 15-NOV-2024

+## Aaron's CoreCLR learnings

+- `PCODE` manifests itself from a myriad of places.
+  - The `MethodDesc::DoPrestub()` entry point should be referenced for many of the APIs that can produce `PCODE`. (for example, `GetStubForInteropMethod()`).
+- The ILStubResolver deletes the associated IL post JIT - `ILStubResolver::ClearCompileTimeState`.
+  - This means that when an IL stub will be the interpreted, clean-up of generated IL needs to be avoided.
+    - If a future CoreCLR interpreter uses a converted byte code approach, then getting rid of the IL may not be an issue.
+  - See `CEEInfo::getMethodInfo()` for how IL stubs are impacted, see `MethodDesc::IsWrapperStub()`.
+- Created a new `Precode` type to represent the interpreter entry point.
+  - See `MethodDescCallSite` for the common ways CoreCLR calls from C++ into managed code.
+Specifically, `CallTargetWorker()` is of note.
+  - The `Precode` approach seems to be a valid way to loop into the execution engine without too much disruption.
+- Passing around stub context to P/Invokes needs to be considered in the interpreter case.
+  - Disabling P/Invoke stub sharing would avoid this need.
+ReadyToRun is prior art for disabling stub sharing.

 # Status 01-NOV-2024

 Audit of W^X locations in CoreCLR has yielded locations that need investigation.
 The section below links to all locations where generated code is manipulated at run-time and indicates a scenario that needs consideration.
 Jan Vorlicek did a quick check on the list and added a high level thought on relevance to the CoreCLR interpreter track.